 Severe increased TT-TG distance on a CT scan in a knee having a degree of trochlear dysplasia

-This is a drawing of how you measure the TT-TG distance.
+A drawing of how you measure the TT-TG distance.
 Two axial slices from the MRI or CT scan are overlapping or superimposed and thereby you can measure the distance.

 Just a drawing of the same picture at left, demonstrating a TT-TG distance above 40 mm which is extreme.
 Dejour type D.